senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

 1. Transfer the TGZ file from the non-air-gapped system to the air-gapped system.
-1. On the air-gapped system, use the TGZ file to populate a docker repository, (optionally) populate a docker registry, and run a program to add Docker support to a Senzing project.
+1. On the air-gapped system, use the TGZ file to populate a docker repository, (optionally) populate a docker registry, and run a program to add Docker support to an existing Senzing project.

 ## Contents